Part 8 – Summary of Data and Bandwidth Requirements

 GAMING : 40 GB/mo and 12 Mbps Download and 6 Mbps Upload speed

-You would need 70 GB a month free data, and 12.5 Mbps Download speed and 6.5 Mbps Upload speed.
-You could start with our Home Office plan at 14 Mbps Down and 8 Mbps Up and 210 Free GB data and upgrade from there, it’s that easy.
+You would need 70 GB a month included data, and 12.5 Mbps Download speed and 6.5 Mbps Upload speed.
+You could start with our Home Office plan and upgrade from there, it’s that easy.

 Have more than one person doing the same thing?
 Double it.
 This will give you an “estimated” idea on what you would be needing in an Internet provider.
 Don’t worry, we provide detailed data usage on each bill, and we notify you via email at 50 percent, 75 percent, 90 percent, and 95 percent.
 No Surprises.